molly/GorillaBot/COMMANDS.md

 2. Receiving a message addressed to it directly: `GorillaBot: command` or `GorillaBot: !command`<br/>
 3. Receving a command in a private message: `/msg GorillaBot command`

+In the examples below, I use the `!command` syntax, but the other two would work equally well.

 ##Commands
 * hug
 * glomp